nstudio/nativescript-rad-imagepicker/README.md

 pick(options: PickerOptions): Promise<Array<any>>;
 ```

-When the promise resolves, you will get array of image url on android,
+When the promise resolves, you will get array of imageSource
-and array of UI Image on iOS.

 ### Theming